-Other leases are operating leases, which are not recognised on the Company's statement of financial position.
+Operating leases are not recognised on the Company's statement of financial position.

-Payments made under operating leases are recognised in the statement of profit or loss and other comprehensive loss on a straight - line basis over the term of the lease.
+Payments made under operating leases are recognised in the Statement of Profit or Loss and Other Comprehensive Income on a straight - line basis over the term of the lease.
 Lease incentives received are recognised as an integral part of the total lease expense, over the term of the lease.